telecomcraft/homelabs/src/blog/posts/learn-vyos-to-learn-networking.md

 ## VyOS Architecture and Features

 As I mentioned above, VyOS is a Linux-based network operating system built directly on top of Debian Linux.
+As a result, it benefits from all of the incredible advances now built into the Linux kernel

 ## VyOS Versioning Numbers and Release Cycles